 This hierarchical understanding can empower investors, developers, and industry professionals to strategically align financial structures with project objectives, manage risk effectively, and enhance the overall success of real estate ventures.
 Here’s what the layers of the capital structure look like:

-Subordinate debt, also known as junior or mezzanine debt, is positioned between senior debt and equity and holds the second position regarding repayment priority.
+Subordinate debt, also known as junior or mezzanine debt, sits between senior debt and equity and ranks second in repayment priority.

 Subordinate debt strategically bridges the financing gap between senior debt and equity, providing developers with additional capital and offering investors the potential for increased returns.
 This financing layer is crucial when a project requires more funding than senior debt alone can provide without diluting ownership through additional equity.
 While it involves a higher risk level than senior debt, subordinate debt offers potential upsides, including higher interest rates and the option for debt holders to convert to equity.